jjloomis/adobe-audition-basic-audio-editing/editing/applying-fades-to-sound-bites.md

 3. Click and drag the fade handles to apply fades to the beginning and end of the sound bite.
 4. Repeat this process for all of your sound bites.

 Note: As you click and drag your fade handles, aim for a fade shape pictured on the sound bites below.
-The shape of a fade affects its speed.
+The shape of a fade affects its speed and style.